Aseptic process simulation (APS)

 Media Fill:

-A media fill involves introducing a sterile growth medium or culture media into the manufacturing process instead of the actual product.
+A media fill involves introducing a sterile growth medium or culture media into the manufacturing process instead of the product.
 This medium is designed to support the growth of microorganisms if contamination occurs.

 Simulation Setup: